 The sparrowhawk is one of the most common raptors in Norway, at least in the south, and the species is probably more common than most people realise.
-Estimates suggest 3 000-6 000 breeding pairs of sparrowhawk in Norway in the period 1994-2003 (BirdLife International 2004).
-This is roughly the same as what was proposed in Gjershaug (1991d); 5 000 pairs, but is very low compared to the most recent Swedish population estimate (44 000 pairs; Ottosson et al. 2012).
+Estimates suggest 3000-6000 breeding pairs of sparrowhawk in Norway in the period 1994-2003 (BirdLife International 2004).
+This is roughly the same as what was proposed in Gjershaug (1991d); 5000 pairs, but is very low compared to the most recent Swedish population estimate (44 000 pairs; Ottosson et al. 2012).
 Research is needed to provide a more accurate and updated Norwegian estimate.
 The population is probably fluctuating a lot, and this is reflected in the species' life strategy, with potentially six chicks per brood (Vidar Selås pers. comm.).
 Migration counts indicate an increasing trend for the species in Scandinavia.
 Eurasian sparrowhawks are found breeding in forest areas throughout Norway, but the population is more scattered in the north, probably as a consequence of the colder climate and smaller populations of passerines (Vidar Selås pers. comm.).
-Breeding density of up to $12 \text{ pairs}/100 \text{ km}^2$ and as little as 500 metres between nests have been observed in southern Norway, but 1 km is probably closer to the average distance between nests (Vidar Selås pers. comm.).
-Densities of 2-10 pairs/100 km2 have been recorded in the Oslo area (Éric Roualet pers. comm.).
+Breeding density of up to 12 pairs/100 km2 and as little as 500 metres between nests are observed in southern Norway, but 1 km is probably closer to the average distance between nests (Vidar Selås pers. comm.).
+A density of 2-10 pairs/100 km2 have been recorded in the Oslo area (Éric Roualet pers. comm.).